 2.6.
 Suspension of transfers

-Indicators: Dublin: Suspe ension of Transfers 1.
-Are Dublin transfers systematically suspended as more countries? s a matter of policy or jurisprudence to one or X Yes No • If yes, to which country or countries?
+Indicators: Dublin: Sus pension of Transfers 1.
+Are Dublin transfers systematically suspended as a matter of policy or jurisprudence to or ne or more countries?
+If yes, to which country or countries?
 Hungary

 To Hungary